AdityaSharma1000/Noventra-End-to-End-Sales-Performance-Analytics-/README.md

-# 📊 Noventra End to End Sales Performance Analysis
+# 📊 Noventra End-to-End Business Intelligence Solution

 An end-to-end Business Intelligence project built for **Noventra**, a fictional e-commerce smart solutions company.
 The project demonstrates a complete analytics pipeline—from raw data cleaning and SQL database normalization to business analysis and interactive Power BI dashboard enabling data-driven decision-making.